cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-git.md

   * Availability of Code revision
   * Automation of build chains

 * How do you currently collaborate in your work?
 What's the versioning system used there?
+Some friendlier version include Google Docs and Sharepoint

 ### Why git
 * [Git Reference](https://git-scm.com/docs): A reference to all git commands